TNG/junit-dataprovider/README.md

 Contributing
 ------------

-You are very welcome to contribute by providing a patch/pull request.
+You are very welcome to contribute by providing a patch/pull request, see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.